 B. Knowingly associating with a person while they are participating in the above-stated acts.

-D. University Residence Halls operate on a ‘no tolerance” drug standard.
-As such, students found in drug violation who reside in University Housing will be removed from residence halls.
+University owned, operated, and/or controlled housing facilities operate on a ‘no tolerance” drug standard.
+As such, students found in drug violation who reside in these facilities will be removed/evicted from the residence.

 7. Failure to Comply

 A. Failure to comply with any reasonable and lawful request (verbal, written, or other) of university officials acting in the performance of their official duties.

 B. Failure to appear before any university hearing officer as summoned without proper exuse or justification as deemed by the university hearing officer.